fcarvalhopacheco/CODAS/anaconda/anaconda_install.md

 - Unzip it into /home/adcpcode/topog/etopo

-**On Terminal:**
+### On Terminal

-    # Install unzip on ubuntu if you don't have it
+Install unzip on ubuntu if you don't have it:
     $sudo apt-get install unzip

-    # Navigato to your Download folder
+Navigate to your Download folder:
     $cd ~/Downloads

-    # Unzip the file
+Unzip the file:
     unzip etopo1_for_pycurrents.zip -d /home/adcpcode/topog/etopo

     # If it's already unziped, then:
     mv etopo1_for_pycurrents/* /home/adcpcode/topog/etopo

-    # You should habe something like
+You should be able to see something like:
     etopo1_ice_g_i2.bin
     etopo1_ice_g_i2.hdr
     etopo1_ice_g_i2_s3.bin
-    etopo1_ice_g_i2_s9.bin  % The website is showing etopo2v2c ??
+    etopo1_ice_g_i2_s9.bin  > The website is showing etopo2v2c ??
 I think this is an old version, assuming?

-    # Create a link for topography folder
+Create a link for topography folder:
     $cd ~/anaconda3
     $ln -s /home/adcpcode/topog .